Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank 1"
 	{
-		// The Super Tank makes itself and any other nearby special infected invisible, and disarms survivors.
+		// The Super Tank cloaks itself and disarms survivors.
-		// "Ability Enabled" - Any nearby special infected turns invisible.
+		// "Ability Enabled" - When a Super Tank spawns, it becomes invisible.
-		// - "Ghost Cloak Range"
 		// - "Ghost Fade Limit"
 		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is disarmed.
 		// - "Ghost Range"